AstroCB/AssumeZero-Bot/README.md

 # AssumeZero Bot

 ## About
 AssumeZero Bot is a highly configurable bot that can be added to Facebook Messenger group chats.
-It is designed to expose features that may be hidden or made difficult to use by Messenger's UI, both on desktop and mobile.
+It is designed to expose, replace, and extend features that may be hidden, removed, or obscured by Messenger's mobile and desktop UIs.
 In addition to this functionality, it also connects to several different external services, like [Spotify](https://spotify.com), [Wolfram|Alpha](http://wolframalpha.com), and [OpenWeatherMap](https://openweathermap.org).
+And, while it's designed for group chats, most of its commands will work when directly messaging the bot as well, allowing it to double as a digital assistant.

+Much of the infrastructure that I originally developed while building this bot has now been spun off into a separate package called [BotCore](https://github.com/AstroCB/BotCore).
+BotCore is a collection of tools and functionality used for building Messenger bots just like this one, in a generalized format that can be used for all kinds of applications.
+If you like this project, check out [some others](https://github.com/AstroCB/BotCore/network/dependents) using BotCore!

-The bot was written with [Node.js](https://nodejs.org/) and the incredible [Facebook Chat API](https://github.com/Schmavery/facebook-chat-api), which allows the bot to emulate a Facebook user who can be added and removed from chats.
+Both BotCore and this bot were written with the use of [facebook-chat-api](https://github.com/Schmavery/facebook-chat-api), which allows for emulation of a Facebook user account that can be added and removed from chats.
 As of this writing, Facebook's [official API](https://developers.facebook.com/docs/chat) can still only be used in one-on-one conversations.

 ## Usage
 Most of the bot's features are activated with a "trigger word," which can be changed in [`config.js`](src/config.js).
 The default trigger word is "physics" and most commands will be in the form: